 In order to check in for your flight to the USA, your passport, Electronic System for Travel Authorization (ESTA) and flight tickets all need to match.
 So it’s important to process your travel arrangements and ESTA to exactly match your full name as on your passport.
 At check in, the airline will match your ticket to the ESTA, if there is a mis-match, you will not be allowed to travel and ultimately this may lead to the cancellation of your flight & holiday.

 To avoid any stress and financial loss, we would suggest applying for your ESTA or visa before booking your travel, or at least before you pay your holiday balance.
 You will be asked to state the intended date of travel and length of stay on the application.
-Once approved, your ESTA is valid for 24 months from the date of issue, as long as you don’t renew your passport during this time.
+Once approved, your ESTA is valid for 48 months from the date of issue, as long as you don’t renew your passport during this time, or subsequently revoked.

 How to apply for an ESTA